 The molluscs have been extensively surveyed by M Hughes (1978).
 North Meadow is fairly rich in calcium carbonate, an important point in that the amount of available CaCO3 is a direct factor in species determining the presence and abundance of many gastropods.
-41 species of mollusc have been recorded on the reserve, and are found in three distinct habitats, the rivers, drainage ditches and on the meadow itself.
+Forty-one species of mollusc have been recorded on the reserve, and are found in three distinct habitats, the rivers, drainage ditches and on the meadow itself.

 The most commonly occurring freshwater gastropods appear to be ram’s horn snails, White Ramshorn snail, Faucet snail, Great pond snail and Marsh Snail.